bwbecker/localpr.ca/content/basics/goals.md

 ### 7. Manageable number of parties
 People like having a choice of parties, but recognize that too many parties can be counter-productive.
-Israel's plethora of political parties is frequently raised as an example of what *not* to do.

 The multi-member nature of Local PR requires a candidate to earn a significant number of votes before being elected.
 This forms a natural barrier to niche, special-interest parties.
-Local PR+ would add compensatory seats, but with a threshold (say, 5%) to require significant support before gaining a seat.

 ### 8. Simplicity in the voting process
 Opponents of proportional representation claim the voting process can be too difficult.